Aunt May: Fictional character biography

 When Spider-Man joins the Avengers, Peter, Aunt May, and Mary Jane Watson move into Stark Tower after May loses her house to a fire.
 During the Superhero Civil War, she and Mary Jane convince Peter to unmask himself in front of a press conference.
-Later, she is targeted by the Chameleon, but outwits the villain by feeding him Ambien-filled oatmeal-raisin cookies.
+Later, she is targeted by the Chameleon, but outwits him by feeding him cookies filled with Ambien.

 When Peter changes his mind about the Superhuman Registration Act, he moves his family from Stark Tower to a motel.
 An assassin hired by Kingpin tries to kill Peter, but hits May instead.
 Peter takes May to a hospital where she lapses into a coma and is likely to die.
 However, Aunt May receives a radioactive blood transfusion from Peter, which he hoped would save her life due to his mutated healing factor.

 The demon Mephisto offers to restore May's health in exchange for erasing Peter's marriage from history, and Peter and Mary Jane agree.
 May lives, and Spider-Man's identity is once again a secret.

 At the beginning of Brand New Day, May is doing volunteer work for a homeless shelter named FEAST, run by Martin Li, the supervillain crime boss Mister Negative.
 At this point, her knowledge of Peter being Spider-Man was erased.
 During her work at the shelter, she met John Jonah "Jay" Jameson (the father of J. Jonah Jameson) and started a relationship with him.
 The following issue, Peter caught the two of them in bed.
 However, he approved of this relationship, mainly because Jay supports Spider-Man, who had previously saved his life, and saw through Norman Osborn as a thug who holds nothing but contempt for the people.

 Jay walked with May in Central Park and asked her to marry him, and May accepted.
 Despite Doctor Octopus' subconscious efforts to halt his former fiancé's wedding plans, May and Jay were reluctantly wedded by New York Mayor J. Jonah Jameson, who expressed displeasure at Peter calling them stepbrothers (due to May being his adoptive mother).

-Aunt May has several living blood relatives, including a sister named Jan.
-May's first cousins Sam and Julia are the children of her uncle Bill and his wife Claudia.
-Peter was attracted to Julia's daughter Alexa.
-The Reilly family is currently staying in May's house.